givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Level 4 Bowler

-If your opponent's base is too crowded or the the defensing is very centered, bowler can deal massive damages to close buildings as the stone deals damages on the line.
+If the opponent's base is very crowded on one path, for example, several intersected squares, so main defence buildings can be reached from one end to the another, bowler can deal massive damages to close buildings as the stone deals damages on the line.

+Or the the defense buildings are centralized in the core, bowler strategy will work well.

 Witch and a couple of giants are great companions for bowler.

-Bowler and Witch (BoWitch) without wall wrecker

-The combination for BoWitch includes 20 Bowlers and 6-7 Witches, in spells it includes 2 Jump spells, 2 Rage spells, 1 Freeze spell and 1 Poison spell.
-In the clan castle you will take max golem and 1 max giant and rage spell.

-First drop 4 witches and 4 bowlers on the adjacent sides of the base and then in the middle, drop the first jump on the outer wall (put the jump such that it can also cover the inner wall if possible).
-Now drop the clan castle followed by remaining bowlers and witches and then warden, king and queen.
-As soon as the troops enter the base, drop the poison spell on the clan castle troops and drop the second jump spell such that troops can have an access to the core of the base.
-As soon as the bowlers come in contact with the first inferno, drop the freeze spell on that inferno tower and also use first rage along with freeze spell.
-Now when the bowlers come in contact with the second inferno, then use the Warden's Ability and use the second rage again.
-Now check where there are more bowlers and drop the third rage on them accordingly.

-This strategy will help you easily 2 star any TH11 base (sometimes even 3 stars if the bowlers don't get separated ) and this strategy should 3 star almost all th 10's if you execute the troops and spells in proper manner as they don't have eagle artillery.

 Bowler and Witch (BoWitch) with wall wrecker

 <https://www.clashtrack.com/en/v/9_K9levlTzM/top-tips-for-bowitch-attack-strategy-explained-clash-of-clans>

+- 2 Golem
+- 10 Witch
+- 16 Bowler
+- 2 Minion
+- 7 Bat spell
+- 1 rage spell
+- 2 freeze spell
+- Wall wrecker and CC 5 Bowler + 1 Rage spell

 Bowler and Queen charge